 These are the entries in Naples: Life, Death & Miracles dealing with music.
-This includes entries for composers as well as general items about musical theaters (such as San Carlo) and items about popular music, folk music and the Neapolitan Song.
+This includes entries for composers as well as general items about musical theaters (such as San Carlo) and items about popular music, ballet, folk music and the Neapolitan Song.

 Audio excerpts are available as indicated here.